wangergou2023/vector-go-sdk/README.md

 ## Changelog

+***RELEASE_ALPHA_04***

+- Added voice functions (internationalized TTS using htgo or espeak TTS engines)
+  - Some voices are not directly supported in espeak (just need to figure out what dependencies to install)

 ***RELEASE_ALPHA_03***

 - Removed dependency from OpenCV, because goCV sucks and requires user to download a lot of stuff.
 Better use OpenCv in Python!